bwconrad/generative-synthetic-datasets/README.md

 # Synthetic Datasets for Genterative Adversarial Networks
 A collection of python functions to generate synthetic 2D distributions.
-These datasets are commonly used for evaluating the degree of mode collapse and learning capabilities of GAN generators.
+These datasets are commonly used for evaluating the degree of mode collapse and learning capabilities of generative models.

 <img src=".imgs/defaults.png" />